Permanent Residency for Canada

 - Not allowed to get admitted in any part of Canada under any stream.
 In simple words, you are not allowed to take part in the permanent residency program for travelling to Canada.

 - Will be barred to enter into any Canadian province for the next five years

 Changes in Applicant Situation After the ITA is Issued

-Applicants are responsible for ensuring that the information in their profile is up-to-date and accurate at all times.
-At the moment Applicant Receives ITA, Their Express Entry Profile will lock Automatically and allowed to edit only if they decline the Invitation, But Information may be updated in APR.
+Applicants who meet out the requirement of the Canada PR visa program are likely to receive the PR card from the Canadian Government.
+These applicants are responsible for ensuring that the information in their profile is up-to-date and accurate at all times.
+At the moment the Applicant Receives ITA, Their Express Entry Profile will lock automatically and they are allowed to edit only if they decline the Invitation, But Information may be updated in APR.

 Factors that would impact an Applicant’s CRS Score